Panare language: Classification

 Panare is a member of the Cariban language family, though its sub-grouping within the family is a matter of contention.
-The first decades of attempted classifications were largely rejected by linguists, a uniform classification of all proposed members of the Cariban family was introduced by Terrence Kaufman (1994).
+The first decades of attempted classifications were largely rejected by linguists; a uniform classification of all proposed members of the Cariban family was introduced by Terrence Kaufman (1994).
 This grouping, still widely used by linguists, classifies Panare as a member of the Southern Amazonian branch, with no cousin languages.
-However, Spike Gildea has criticized this grouping as relying on faulty data used for earlier classifications by Durbin and Loukotka that have been since rejected.
+However, Spike Gildea has criticized this grouping as relying on faulty data used for earlier classifications by Durbin and Loukotka that have been since rejected for this reason.
 In 2012, Gildea put forth his own classification, which groups Panare as a member of the Venezuelan Carib branch, and in turn, part of the low-level Pemóng-Panare branch.
 This classification has been considered an improvement by linguists such as Lyle Campbell and Doris & Thomas Payne, but it has yet to replace the Kaufman grouping, largely due to its relative youth.